Short closed geodesics and the Willmore energy: Introduction

-Critical points of the length functional $\mathcal{L}_g$ are called \emph{geodesics} and play a key role in the local as well as the global analysis of Riemannian manifolds.
-Such a geodesic $\gamma$ will be referred to as \emph{closed} if it is periodic, i.e.\ if $\gamma\in C^\infty(\mathbb{S}^1;\Sigma)$.
-Closed geodesics always exist if $\Sigma$ is closed (i.e.\ compact and without boundary).
-Indeed, if $\Sigma$ is homeomorphic to the $2$-sphere, this is a consequence of the theorem of the three geodesics, whereas in the higher genus case this follows from minimizing $\mathcal L_g$ in a nontrivial homotopy class.
+Immersed curves satisfying $\nabla_{\dot\gamma}\dot\gamma=0$ are critical points of the length functional $\mathcal{L}_g$.
+Referred to as \emph{geodesics}, they play a key role in the local and global analysis of Riemannian manifolds.
+A \emph{closed} geodesic is a periodic geodesic $\gamma\in C^\infty(\mathbb{S}^1;\Sigma)$.
+Minimizing $\mathcal{L}_g$ in a nontrivial homotopy class yields the existence of closed geodesics on surfaces with nontrivial topology.
+For spheres, this was shown by Birkhoff \cite{Birkhoff1917TAMS}.
 We may thus define the \emph{length of the shortest closed geodesic}

 An important task is to relate $\ell(\Sigma,g)$ to other geometric quantities of the surface, e.g.\ its area, diameter, or curvature.
 Indeed, the 2-dimensional version of a question asked by Gromov \cite{Gromov1983} in 1983 in all dimensions is an upper bound of the form